Cloufield/gwaslab/README.md

 ## Citation

 - GWASLab manuscript is in preparation and will be released soon.
-- Sample GWAS data used in gwaslab is obtained from: http://jenger.riken.jp/ (Suzuki, Ken, et al. "Identification of 28 new susceptibility loci for type 2 diabetes in the Japanese population."
+- Sample GWAS data used in GWASLab is obtained from: http://jenger.riken.jp/ (Suzuki, Ken, et al. "Identification of 28 new susceptibility loci for type 2 diabetes in the Japanese population."
 Nature genetics 51.3 (2019): 379-386.).

 ## Contacts
 * Github: [https://github.com/Cloufield/gwaslab](https://github.com/Cloufield/gwaslab)